abocci0577/ds-projects-template/README.md

 Repository containing scaffolding for a Python 3-based data science project.
 Project organization is based on ideas from [_Good Enough Practices for Scientific Computing_](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005510).

+## Creating a new project from this template

+Simpy follow the [instructions](https://help.github.com/en/articles/creating-a-repository-from-a-template) to create a new project repository from this template.

 ## Project organization

 1. Put each project in its own directory, which is named after the project.